 The former would be more elegant, and less brittle if Intuit changes something on their end.
 The only thing that might break this is if Intuit stops sending from e.notification.inuit.com on outbound messages.

 All we do is support IT professionals.
-Help for IT Pros, Super Secret News, Ransomware and Security community, MSP Regulation and Legislation community, Kits, papers and more. https://www.thirdtier.net
+Help for IT Pros, Super Secret News, Security community, MSP Legislation community, Kits, papers, MSP training and more. https://www.thirdtier.net